 Another important component of the health benefit of pollution reduction is through a mortality effect.
-He, Fan, and Zhou (2016) links monthly mortality rate to the reduction in PM10 in northern Chinese cities (including Beijing) driven by the 2008 Beijing Olympic Games.
-The study finds that a 10 ug/m3 reduction in PM10 (about 6 ug/m3 in PM2.5) causes an 8 percent reduction in all-cause mortality.
 Ebenstein et al. (2017) exploits quasi-experimental differences in long-term PM10 exposure across cities in China.
-The study finds that a 10 ug/m3 increase in PM10 causes an 8 percent increase in the cardiovascular mortality.
-Combining these estimates with an average mortality rate of 4.3 per 1,000 residents (per Beijing city government) and a population of 20 million people, we estimate that a 2.9 ug/m3 reduction in PM2.5 due to the MMP project contributes to an annual reduction of 3,325 deaths.
+The study finds that a 10 ug/m3 increase in PM10 (about 6 ug/m3 in PM{2.5}) causes an 8 percent increase in the cardiovascular mortality.
+Combining these estimates with an average mortality rate of 4.3 per 1,000 residents (per Beijing city government) and a population of 20 million people, we estimate that a 2.9 ug/m3 reduction in PM{2.5} due to the MMP project contributes to an annual reduction of 3,325 deaths.
 Following Barwick et al. (2022), we use a VSL of 1.5 million CNY and this gives us an annual mortality benefits of 5 billion CNY (710 million USD).
 Alternatively, we use the Air Quality Life Index (Greenstone and Fan, 2018) and calculate that the potential gain in life expectancy is 0.28 years for the average city resident if the reduced pollution effect of the MMP is to sustain in the long run.